Open-Nyzo/Open-Nyzo-Projects/Infographics/Readme.md

 * B2: The Verifier has to keep the same IPv4 address or the timer resets.
 * B5: once in cycle, the verifier can change IP once per cycle.

+> This one can be some kind of timeline

 ## C. Verifiers and sentinels

 C1 - Sentinels are fallbacks for - in queue and in cycle - verifiers.